olliephillips/tinyMQTT/README.md

 # tinyMQTT

+Branch: safereconnect.
+How best to make reconnection if dropped by MQTT broker.
+This branch should allow us to call ```mqtt.connect()``` again from within a "disconnected" event listener, with no duplicate listeners or increase memory use or leaks.

+Also aim is make publishing safe and without memory leak by understanding connected/disconnected status of the broker publishing to.

+Ok based on limited testing.

 Stripped out JavaScript MQTT module that does basic PUB/SUB.
 Minifies to 1.4KB, intended for devices running Espruino, particularly the ESP8266.
 Supports authentication

 ## Credits
 Thanks to Gordon Williams (@gfwilliams) for several code optimization tips, that freed a further 36 jsvars and reduced file size a further 46 bytes.
+Thanks to Thorsten von Eicken (@tve) for the notion of understanding "ready" status.

 ## How to use
 ### No config options